-Working in several Asian countries, we are finding new ways to connect poor communities, particularly women, to a range of financial services.
+Working in several Asian countries, we are finding new ways to connect poor communities, particularly women, to a range of financial and health services.

 Grameen Foundation has worked in Latin America and the Caribbean since 1999, focusing on the poorest people, living in remote rural areas.

 Grameen Foundation supports microfinance across the Middle East and North Africa through Grameen-Jameel Microfinance Limited and our Bankers without Borders program.